If you want a taste of off-grid living without making a full-time commitment, these are the communities that will welcome you with open arms.

 INSIDER TIPPack in your essentials (water, food, toilet paper, power source), and pack out your trash with you.

 WHERE: Taos, New Mexico, U.S.A.

 Earthship Biotecture sounds like the future in which we have relocated to Mars.
-Except in this instance, Mars is the striking landscape of New Mexico where more than 70 dwellings are redefining sustainable living as something playfully elegant.
-Designed by architectural savant Michael Reynolds, each Earthship is built with recycled or local materials, such as rammed earth tires and repurposed glass bottles, and produces enough water, electricity, and food for its residents to remain happily self-sufficient until the end of time.
-More than 130 people live in the Greater World Earthship Community, as it’s called, but visitors can experience life inside an Earthship through one of their public rentals.
+Except in this instance, Mars is the striking landscape of New Mexico, where more than 90 dwellings redefine sustainable living as something playfully elegant.
+Designed by architectural savant Michael Reynolds, each Earthship is built with recycled or local materials, such as rammed earth tires and repurposed glass bottles, and produces enough water, electricity, and food for its residents to remain happily self-reliant until the end of time.
+More than 130 people live in the Greater World Earthship Community, as it’s called, which is private, but visitors can experience life inside an Earthship through one of their public rentals or via a tour.
 These feel more like staying in a high-end hotel that just happens to save the planet.

 Ecovillage Torri Superiore

 This 14th-century village comprises one multilevel, labyrinthine stone structure with more than 150 rooms, nestled in an Italian hillside.
 It had fallen into total disrepair with only a single inhabitant remaining when Torri Superiore was founded in 1989, aiming to restore the building and establish an eco-village as a new social model.
 In short, it worked.
 The building is stunning and continues to welcome guests to join the 20+ permanent residents here.
 Share meals in the large communal dining hall and help out on the various farming projects.
 Or simply explore; the village is surrounded by Mediterranean beaches, medieval villages, and hiking trails through the foothills of the Ligurian Alps, which makes it one of the best off-grid places to live